Mirovinger/bookmarks-manager-extension/README.md

 ## Credits ##

-This extension was made by Stuart Langridge (www.kryogenix.org) and is available on Github.
+This extension was made by Stuart Langridge (www.kryogenix.org) and Vadim Makeev ([@pepelsbey](http://twitter.com/pepelsbey)) with moral support by Bruce Lawson and is available on Github.
 Thanks to Mağruf Çolakoğlu for alpha testing, and generous people who allowed us to use their real bookmarks files for testing (given the format is so ill-documented - http://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx.

 ## TODO ##